 The National Mental Health Service Planning Framework (NMHSPF) is one of the key initiatives contained in the Fourth national mental health plan

 (specifically action 16).
-With funding provided by the Australian Government Department of Health and Ageing, the NMHSPF project is being led by NSW Ministry of Health in partnership with Queensland Health and other jurisdictions.
+With funding provided by the Australian Government Department of Health, the NMHSPF project is being led by NSW Ministry of Health in partnership with Queensland Health and other jurisdictions.

 The anticipated outcome of the project is to achieve a population based planning model for mental health that will better identify service demand and care packages across the sector in both inpatient and community environments.